logo

 B/L/D

 After breakfast at the teahouse, we start our longer and tougher day to Namche than previous.
-The first part is along the river Bhote Koshi in the beautiful forest stretch.
-You cross several suspension bridges.
-The last part after lunch is steep uphill for about good two hours.
+The first part is along the river Bhote Koshi in the beautiful forest stretch. .Along the way, you will cross several suspension bridges high above the Dudh Koshi River, including the famous Hillary Suspension Bridge.
+As you make the final ascent toward Namche, the reward is unforgettable—the first glimpse of majestic Mt.
+Everest rising above the surrounding peaks, a memorable moment that marks your entry into the heart of the Khumbu region.
 This effort will be rewarded by spectacular beauty of Namche bazar and the view of the Himalayan peaks from here.
 This homeland of famous climbing tribe Sherpas who migrated to the Everest region crossing the Himalayas centuries ago.
 Arrive Namche.
 Chek-in to your Hotel.
 Overnight at Namche Bazar.

 MEALS